jtakayama/makahiki/install/doc/redhat_readme.txt

 The groupinstall may appear to freeze.
 This is normal: it installs a large number of packages, and the script does not print the output until it is finished.
-This step alone takes about 30 minutes on a broadband connection.
+This step alone can take up to a half-hour on some connections.

 The script will create a log file in makahiki/install/logs with a filename of the format "install_dependencies_<timestamp>.log," where <timestamp> is a